Is There a Website Where Wedding Guests Can Upload Photos Without an App?

 Web Upload vs. App-Only Alternatives

-Google Photos shared albums are web-accessible but require a Google account. iCloud Shared Albums work only on Apple devices.
-Neither offers host moderation or true privacy.
-Capture's web upload requires nothing — just a phone with a camera.
+Google Photos shared albums are web-accessible but still rely on Google accounts and album permissions. iCloud Shared Albums work best when the guest list is mostly Apple users.
+Capture's web upload requires only a phone camera and browser.

 What This Means for You